josensanchez/phx-demo/README.md

 It relies on a ApiClient GenServer running on a Supervisor and it contains all information in it's state.
 The ApiClient schedule queries to the GihHub Api as soon as it fires up and keep pulling until the quota is completed.

-### There is also a [Nextjs 13 application](https://github.com/josensanchez/nextjs13-demo) in with I explore other features of the github public API
+### There is also a [Nextjs 13 application](https://github.com/josensanchez/nextjs13-demo) in with I explore other github public API features

 ![phx-demo3](https://user-images.githubusercontent.com/5849818/215769318-36003d37-1093-4a04-ab4b-9db56783da8d.png)